cbugk/homelab/doc/proxmox/cluster-setup-on-baremetal.md

     - Provide password (twice)
 - Time Zone: `Eastern`
 - Partitioning: `manual`
-\# Drive0 had free space at the end for root and swap, and ESP at /dev/sda1
+> Drive0 had free space at the end for `/` and `swap`, and ESP at `/dev/sda1`.

-\# Drive1 might be a previous ceph disk, clear using `Configure the Logical Volume Manager`
+> Drive1 might be a previous ceph disk, clear using `Configure the Logical Volume Manager`

-\# Encryption was not desired, nor previously setup
+> Encryption was not desired, nor previously setup

     - /dev/sda1: # automatically set, not edited
         - Name: `EFI system partition`
         - Use as: `EFI System Partition`